narcis-serbanescu/ansible-github-actions/README.md

 # ansible-github-actions
-Installing Ansible and running Playbooks on git runners
+Installing Ansible and running Playbooks on Git runners by using Git Actions Workflows